 Irish registered aircraft must keep and maintain a flight manual.
 This contains all limitation conditions by the Aviation Authority.
 It should furnish sufficient information for the crew to enable the aircraft to operate safely.

 Where a public transport aircraft suffers a defect which affects safety, it must land at the first available opportunity to do so safely.
 It must not fly until the defect is remedied and a certificate of compliance is issued in respect of the matter.
-Where a two engine loses powers the pilot may land at a more convenient aerodrome at the earliest opportunity.
-The report must be submitted to the operator which must . submit it to the IAA with comments within 14 days.
+Where a two-engine loses power, the pilot may land at a more convenient aerodrome at the earliest opportunity.
+The report must be submitted to the operator, which must submit it to the IAA with comments within 14 days.